 The consultation about future housing locations in Thornton and the rest of the Metropolitan District wasn’t about do we agree with the number, but was about where should they be built.
 The consultation has finished.
-In due course, possibly mid 2017, the Council’s draft proposals will be published.
+In due course the Council’s draft proposals will be published.

 We’ve just given you the facts, not wishing to influence your comments, but we’ve been asked to give possibilities.
 Wherever they go some people will be pleased, e.g. landowners and those areas not getting them, other’s won’t be pleased.

 Suggestions of areas to be developed first – all areas listed by the Council’s reference (TH/001 etc) and brief description of location.
 Number in brackets is potential number of dwellings.
 They’re listed in numerical order within each section, and in order of brownfield sites, then sites with planning permission in the past, and then green-field or Green Belt sites

 Previously used land (brownfield sites) and sites which have received planning permission in recent years.